maximemulder/clam/README.md

 ## Top type

-Clam has a top type named `Top`, which contains all values and is therefore a supertype of all proper types.
+Clam has a top type named `Top`, which is a supertype of all proper types and contains all values.

 ```
 def a: Top = 0